Just a quick review of some books in my library

 The book is very simple to read and gives a bit of motivation and good feeling.

-But, it is full of unbearable self-praise - Another title for the book can be "Listen to me brag for 101 chapters".
+One thing that bothered me about the book is that it is full of unbearable self-praise - Another title for the book can be "Listen to me brag for 101 chapters".

 Foundation - Isaac Asimov